UMSKT/xpmgr/README.md

 `--GetProductID`: Gets the product ID (ex: `76477-755-3803223-21229`).

 `--SetProductKey`: Sets the product key (tested to work with dashes).
-If successfully activated, this should give an error instead.
+If already activated, this should give an error instead.

 `--GetInstallationID`: Gets an Installation ID with **no dashes** (ex: `253286028742154311079061239762245184619981623171292574`).
-If successfully activated, this should give an error instead.
+If already activated, this should give an error instead.

 `--SetConfirmationID`: Sets a Confirmation ID (tested to work with dashes).
-If successfully activated, this should give an error instead.
+If already activated, this should give an error instead.

 `--GetWPALeft`: Gets the number of days before activation is required, in days.
-If successfully activated, this should give an error instead.
+If already activated, this should give an error instead.

 `--GetEvalLeft`: Gets the number of days before the evaluation period expires, in days.
 In non-evaluation copies of Windows, this should give an error instead.

 `--GetUsage`: Outputs all the commands you can use.

-Make sure you do commands right, since, as of now, there's no checking to make sure it's correct or not!

 ## Releases
 https://github.com/UMSKT/xpmgr/releases